Some links in this post may be affiliate links

 If not given the right growing conditions, Gerbera Daisy will not flower.
 Below are 11 reasons why your Gerbera Daisy is not blooming and how to encourage it to flower.

 Regularly rotate the pot to ensure that the plant receives light on all sides for even growth as well as prevent lopsided growth.
-Check out this guide on understanding light for houseplants.

-Pruning is an important practice for Gerbera Daisy to keep it neat, discourage pests and diseases and encourage blooming.
+Pruning is an important practice for Gerbera Daisy to keep it neat, discourage pests and diseases and to encourage blooming.
 Left unpruned the flowers will be drastically reduced.

-How to fix itRemove yellow and dead leaves to keep your Gerbera Daisy neat as well as minimize pests and diseases infestations.
 With a sharp, sterilized pair of pruning scissors, cut the flower stalks at the base when the flower is spent.
 This will also encourage production on more blooms.
-Learn more on how to prune indoor plants.

 Underfeeding your Gerbera Daisy means that the plant is not getting enough nutrients needed for growth, therefore, the plant will not bloom.